How do I save water during the heatwave?

 Reservoir water levels have hit record lows, with some lower than recorded during the scorching summer of 1995.

-On Tuesday (12 July), Yorkshire Water said it can’t rule out restrictions on water usage as reservoir levels are low.
+On Saturday (17 July), Affinity Water said “urgent action” was needed in Essex and Hertfordshire to “conserve reservoir supplies for everyone, whilst Yorkshire Water said on Tuesday (1 July) it can’t rule out restrictions on water usage as reservoir levels are low.

 Last week, South West Water warned residents in Devon and Cornwall to cut down on shower time and stop using hose pipes as it wants people to save around five litres of water per day.

-It comes as the UK is currently in the middle of a prolonged heatwave, with temperatures expected to rise to 33C or higher on Sunday 17 July.
+It comes as the UK is currently in the middle of a prolonged heatwave, with temperatures expected to hit extremes of 40C on Monday (18 July) and Tuesday (19 July).

 Follow the latest updates on the UK heatwave